The Dominance and Monopolies Review: Czech Republic

 Both the Act on the Protection of Competition and the Act on Significant Market Power provide the option for unlawful situations to be redressed outside of proceedings.

 Generally, both the Act on the Protection of Competition and the Act on Significant Market Power contain a set of mainly specific substantive rules.
 Few of their provisions, however, contain specific procedural steps or instruments.
-Thus, they are not standalone legislative acts and the Code of Administrative Procedure must therefore be applied with certain modifications.
+Thus, they are not stand-alone legislative acts and the Code of Administrative Procedure must therefore be applied with certain modifications.

 The Competition Authority actively oversees competition and initiates investigations where necessary.
 Investigations and other proceedings can only be initiated at its sole discretion.
-As a government office, it is also required to receive, analyse and report the findings of third-party concerns; however, proceedings concerning abuses of dominant position and significant market power can only be brought ex officio.44 Nevertheless, the Competition Authority is empowered to prioritise cases, which means it cannot initiate proceedings in cases where no public interest is involved or where the perpetrator commits to restoring competition and such commitment is deemed sufficient.
+As a government office, it is also required to receive, analyse and report the findings of third-party concerns; however, proceedings concerning abuses of dominant position and significant market power can only be brought ex officio.46 Nevertheless, the Competition Authority is empowered to prioritise cases, which means it cannot initiate proceedings in cases where no public interest is involved or where the perpetrator commits to restoring competition and such commitment is deemed sufficient.

 There are no strict time limits applicable to the Competition Authority, and the general time limits set forth in the Code of Administrative Procedure apply.
 However, these can be extended subject to the complexity of the case in question and are not binding on the Competition Authority.
 Nevertheless, any unnecessary prolongation of these time limits is unlawful and can lead to compensation claims for damage arising from such extensions.
-On average, cases are decided in one to two years, while the longest cases can take up to 12 years when all legal remedies are employed.52
+On average, cases are decided in one to two years, while the longest cases can take up to 12 years when all legal remedies are employed.53

 A settlement procedure is in place for both reducing fines and dropping proceedings.
 The Competition Authority will issue a statement of objection informing the perpetrator of the offence committed, the possible consequences of the offence, the probable amount of the fine and the main evidence.
-The perpetrator can then accept liability for the offence and assume commitments to restoring competition.
+The perpetrator can then assume commitments to restoring competition.
 If the Competition Authority finds the proposed commitments sufficient to restore competition, it may drop the proceedings while also imposing these commitments on the perpetrator in its decision.
 The perpetrator can also reach settlement with the Competition Authority following a ruling on the offence.
 The fine can be reduced if the Competition Authority decides, upon the request of the perpetrator, that a lower fine would be sufficient for the offence committed.
 In all cases, the perpetrator must admit to having committed the offence.

 Procedures are most often conducted in writing.
 Oral hearings can be arranged if they are necessary for the perpetrator to properly exercise its rights.

 The decisions of the Competition Authority are subject to appeal.
 However, the second instance for these decisions is the Head of the Competition Authority.
-The decisions of the Head of Competition Authority can be appealed with the administrative courts, with the decisions of the administrative court subsequently subject to appeal with the Supreme Administrative Court, which is the court of final instance.
+The decisions of the Head of Competition Authority can be challenged before the administrative courts, with the decisions of the administrative court subsequently subject to special appeal with the Supreme Administrative Court, which is the court of final instance.
 Where a decision may have infringed constitutional rights (in particular, when an in situ investigation has been conducted unlawfully), a constitutional appeal can be filed with the constitutional court.
-Finally, where basic rights may have been breached unlawfully, the European Court of Human Rights may decide that the breach should be redressed.53 Generally, the prospect of successful appeal against a decision of the Competition Authority is relatively high.
+Finally, where basic rights may have been breached unlawfully, the European Court of Human Rights may decide that the breach should be redressed.54 Generally, the prospect of successful appeal against a decision of the Competition Authority is relatively high.